Siri, Alexa, and Google Assistant Can Be Controlled By Inaudible Commands - Slashdot

 In some cases, assistants can be instructed to take pictures or send text messages, receiving commands from up to 25 feet away through a building's open windows.
 Researchers at Berkeley said that they can modestly alter audio files "to cancel out the sound that the speech recognition system was supposed to hear and replace it with a sound that would be transcribed differently by machines while being nearly undetectable to the human ear."

+Did you read the article on just jump on the fact that prior research in this area negates the latest findings?

+The article credits the Chinese teams for their research in 2016.
+However, this story references new and recently published research applicable to real world attacks using almost any audio source.
+Security implications of this ongoing research are worrisome.

-Alexa add big hairy balls to my shopping list (Score:3)
+Alexa add big hairy balls to my shopping list (Score:4, Insightful)

 I wonder how long before we get inaudiable malware / trolled -- Alexa add big hairy balls to my shopping list! [youtube.com]